adrianblade/CleanAngular2/README.md

 # Angular 2 CleanAngular2

 ## Description
-This repository acts as a very simple Angular 2 Beta Boilerplate with which you can get started developing Angular 2 immediately.
+This repository acts as a very simple Angular 2 Beta  with which you can get started developing Angular 2 immediately.
-It is derived from the official Angular 2 Documentation which can be found [here](https://angular.io/docs/ts/latest/quickstart.html).
+The branches of this repository are simple Angular2 Proyects
 ## Usage
 Follow the following steps and you're good to go!
 Important: Typescript and npm has to be installed on your machine!